-The thyroid gland is a vital hormone gland: It plays a major role in the metabolism, growth and development of the human body.
-It helps to regulate many body functions by constantly releasing a steady amount of thyroid into the bloodstream.
+The thyroid gland is a vital endocrine (hormone-producing) gland.
+It plays a major role in chemical reactions in the body (our metabolism), as well as our growth and development.
+It helps to regulate many body functions by constantly releasing a certain amount of thyroid into the bloodstream.
 If the body needs more energy in certain situations – for instance, if it is growing or cold, or during pregnancy – the thyroid gland produces more .

-The thyroid tissue itself consists of a lot of small individual lobules that are enclosed in thin layers of connective tissue.
-These lobules contain a great number of small vesicles (sacs) – called follicles – which store thyroid in the form of little droplets.
+The thyroid tissue itself consists of a lot of small individual lobules that are each enclosed in a thin layer of connective tissue.
+These lobules contain a great number of small sacs – called follicles – which store thyroid in the form of little droplets.

 The thyroid gland produces three :

 Strictly speaking, only T3 and T4 are proper thyroid .
-They are made in what are known as the follicular epithelial cells of the thyroid.
+They are made in the follicular epithelial cells of the thyroid.

 Iodine is one of the main building blocks of both .
 Our bodies can’t produce this trace element, so we need to get enough of it in our diet.
 Iodine is absorbed into our bloodstream from food in our bowel.
 It is then carried to the thyroid gland, where it is eventually used to make thyroid .

 Sometimes our bodies need more thyroid , and sometimes they need less.
-To make the exact right amount of , the thyroid gland needs the help of another gland: the pituitary gland.
+To make the exact right amount of , the thyroid gland needs the help of another gland: the pituitary gland in the brain.
 The pituitary gland “tells” the thyroid gland whether to release more or less into the bloodstream.
-Also, a certain amount of thyroid are attached to transport proteins in the blood.
-If the body needs more , T3 and T4 can be released from the proteins in the blood and do their job.
+Also, a certain amount of thyroid are attached to special proteins in the blood, known as transport proteins.
+If the body needs more , T3 and T4 can be released from these proteins in the blood and do their job.

 The third hormone produced by the thyroid gland is called calcitonin.
 Calcitonin is made by C-cells.
 It is involved in and bone metabolism.

-T3 and T4 increase the basal metabolic rate.
+T3 and T4 increase the basal metabolic rate (the amount of energy your body needs to keep up the most basic functions).
 They make all of cells in the body work harder, so the cells need more energy too.
 This has the following effects, for example:

 Hormone imbalances: Overactive and underactive thyroid gland

-The thyroid gland may grow in size too.
+The thyroid gland may get bigger too.
 Sometimes the whole thyroid gland becomes enlarged (diffuse goiter), and sometimes individual lumps called nodules grow in the gland (nodular goiter).
 A special examination, known as thyroid scintigraphy, can be used to see whether these nodules are producing abnormal amounts of .
 If they make more than the rest of the thyroid tissue, they are called “hot” nodules.
 If they make less, they are called “cold” nodules.